starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ## ThrustMaster Devices

 {: .tip }
 > Wine defaults to using HIDRAW to recognize common joysticks.
-To enable hidraw access to your ThrustMaster devices, create a rules file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content:
+To enable hidraw access to your ThrustMaster devices, create a text file in `/etc/udev/rules.d` named `40-starcitizen-joystick-uaccess.rules` with the following content:
 > ```
 > # Set the "uaccess" tag for raw HID access for ThrustMaster Devices in wine
 > KERNEL=="hidraw*", ATTRS{idVendor}=="044f", ATTRS{idProduct}=="*", MODE="0660", TAG+="uaccess"